openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 <div class='footnote'>CHAPTER 7: COMBAT</div>

 &nbsp;&nbsp;&nbsp;
 **Cone.** You target a cone that extends from your space to a length you designate.
-At any given point, the cone is as wide as it is long.
+At any given point, the cone is as wide as its distance from you.
 Your attack suffers disadvantage 1 per 5' of length of the cone, unless it's 5' long, which does not incur disadvantage.

 #### Make a Bane Attack